 Ongoing research has shown that all peptides have some amount of skin-restorative ability, assuming the formulation supports the type of peptide used and is packaged to protect it from degrading from light and air exposure during use (no jars!).

 Ironically, peptides can become unstable in water-based formulas.
-Further, because peptides are vulnerable to attack by ensymes, the abundant ensymes present in skin can break the peptides down to the point where they have no effect.
+Further, because peptides are vulnerable to attack by enzymes, the abundant enzymes present in skin can break the peptides down to the point where they have no effect.
 Knowledge of these inherent weaknesses has led many ingredient manufacturing companies to produce synthetic peptides engineered to be more stable on and within skin.
 Such peptides can survive intact on skin and better reach their target areas—so you’ll see anti-ageing benefits!

 Some peptides have demonstrated a remarkable skin-soothing effect, while others can improve the appearance of wrinkles, loss of firmness, and even help to soften the look of expression lines.

 Don’t get seduced by the notion that there’s a best peptide or peptide blend because there isn’t.
 There are dozens and dozens of remarkable peptides and more being discovered (or made in a lab) every day.
 Just like antioxidants, skin-soothing ingredients, and skin-replenishing ingredients, there a dozens of brilliant peptides.
-When all of these elements are combined in a skincare product to address multiple signs of ageing, they can do amasing things!
+When all of these elements are combined in a skincare product to address multiple signs of ageing, they can do amazing things!

 But despite claims to the contrary, peptides cannot plump lips (at least not to a noticeable extent), stop sagging skin, work just like cosmetic corrective procedures, or eliminate dark circles or puffy eyes.
 You’ll see all of these claims and more on products with peptides, but such claims are not supported by published, peer-reviewed research.